Vigils held nationwide as country mourns students shot, killed in Michigan State University shooting

 Classes at MSU will resume Monday.

-A vigil is planned on campus Wednesday night to honor the victims.
+A vigil is planned at "The Rock" on campus Wednesday night to honor the victims.